realatharva15/cat_pictures_2_writeup/README.md

     Configuration files with passwords

-    Deployment scripts that might reveal other services or vulnerabilities we will visit this gitea webpage on the port 3000 and enter the credentials we found isnide the note
+    Deployment scripts that might reveal other services or vulnerabilities we will visit this gitea webpage on the port 3000 and enter the credentials we found inside the note

 ```bash
 http://<target_ip>:3000